alvilgau/CloudyMcCloudface/doc/doc.md

 ## How to troubleshoot

 When an error occurs, then several steps can be done to troubleshoot.
 Firstly, we can look at the metrics and logs provided by AWS CloudWatch.
-The metrics can give a hint which instance operates not as desired.
+This metrics can give a hint which instance operates not as desired.
 Next we can look at the logs of the services, which are persisted in AWS DynamoDB.
 After the error was found, we can reproduce him locally and fix him.
 Thanks to our highly automated deployment process, we can quickly deploy the fix withing a few minutes.

 # Cost Calculation
 ## cost model